- A decent pair of headphones certainly makes a difference, but for the best experience, you need good headphone software.

 The software uses the audio object metadata to correctly position the audio within the 360-degree space allowing it to get more than two-speaker sound for the headphone users.

 According to Dolby, the software can help you pinpoint teammates, enemies, and obstacles in competitive games.
 Apart from that, it also allows you to enjoy music and movies with a more encompassing experience.

 Do note that Dolby Atmos for Headphone feature is only available on Windows 10 creator updates or above running machines.

-FxSound Enhancer boosts the sound quality of the content playing on PC.
-The software can optimize music in real time and offer increased bass and crystal clear audio and high fidelity.
+The software boosts the sound quality of the content playing on PC.
+The software can optimize music in real-time and offer increased bass and crystal clear audio, and high fidelity.

-It also has a 3D surround sound feature with 7.1 surround sound support it replicates studio-quality listening environment for headphones.
+FxSound Enhancer also has a 3D surround sound feature.
+With 7.1 surround sound support, it replicates a studio-quality listening environment for headphones.

 FxSound Enhancer is highly customizable as you adjust the effects for fidelity, ambiance, 3D surround, dynamic boost, and bass functions.
 It also has over 20 presets and allows you to adjust the audio equalizer precisely.

 FxSound Enhancer is a premium software, but you can use the trial version before opting for the premium version of FxSound Enhancer.

 - Provides the option to boost sound quality